 A killer is stalking the women of Rome.
 Sam Dalmas (Tony Musante, The Last Run, Judgment: the Court Martial of Lieutenant William Calley) doesn’t care though, he’s getting paid for a book he wrote and going back to New York.
 That is until he sees the killer attacking Monica Ranieri’s (Eva Renzi, Funeral in Berlin, Night of the Assassin) in her husband Alberto’s (Umberto Raho, My Name is Pecos, The Long Hair of Death) art gallery.
 Inspector Morosini (Enrico Maria Salerno, Night Train Murders, Candy) is unsure if he’s a witness or the killer.
 Either way he orders his passport confiscated.

-The attack on a woman wearing only a see through nightgown and panties foreshadows another, more controversial, of the director’s trademarks.
-The targets of the killer being nude or near nude women and the sexualizing of the violence.
+The attack on a woman wearing only a see-through nightgown and panties foreshadows another, more controversial, of the director’s trademarks.
+The targets of the killer are nude or near-nude women and the sexualizing of the violence.
 Here the victim’s nightgown is sliced open and panties cut off before she’s killed.
 And, as would also be the case in his later films, Argento’s hands stand in for those of The Bird with the Crystal Plumage’s killer.

-Having previously released it on Blu Ray, Arrow Video is now bringing The Bird with the Crystal Plumage to 4K UHD on July 26th with a limited edition loaded with extras that would double the length of this review to list.
-You can read them all at Arrow’s website.
+Having previously released it on Blu-Ray, Arrow Video is now bringing The Bird with the Crystal Plumage to 4K UHD on July 26th with a limited edition loaded with extras that would double the length of this review to list.
+You can read them all on Arrow’s website.
 I’m not certain, but I assume it will probably turn up on Arrow’s streaming service at some point as well.
 One way or the other it’s essential viewing if you haven’t already seen it.